My name’s Matthew. Since early 2012 I’ve been using the popular video game development tool GameMaker Studio to make

-I’ve been publishing my experiences over at my personal blog.
+I’ve been publishing my experiences on my personal blog.
 The most popular series of posts that I publish are my online income reports, each of which is a summary of my monthly online earnings.
 In those reports, I try to be as transparent as possible and I openly share my digital earnings.

 In the last 3 months of 2013 I earned $29,000 online, and in September 2014 I earned over $26,000 online in a single month.

 My reason for sharing these statistics is not to brag or boast, but to inspire others who dream of making money with GameMaker – it’s absolutely possible.
 While I’m not the only developer making a career out of GameMaker, few others seem to have the time or will to share.
 In this post, I want to discuss how I make money with GameMaker, what actions I took along the way, and where this path has led me.

 Where Did It All Begin?

 Growing up, it was never my goal or even my dream to make a living from video games – it didn’t even cross my mind.
 I automatically discounted game development as a legitimate career option for myself.
 I live in Australia where the professional video game industry is basically non-existent, and my family lived in places where the jobs most people ended up with involved retail work or fixing cars.

 I never had frequent access to computer games, or a Nintendo, or a Game Boy, but boredom fuels creativity in children, and for me it certainly did.